 - Handicapped aged parent or grandparent maintained and living with taxpayer in Singapore: SGD 14,000.

 Relief for aged parents and grandparents are available subject to the dependant’s worldwide income not exceeding SGD 4,000.
 There is no qualifying income threshold for handicapped aged parents and grandparents.
 Aged dependant relief may be shared by two or more taxpayers.

 - Grandparent caregiver relief: SGD 3,000 is available to working mothers with Singaporean children aged 12 years and below, subject to certain conditions.
-The cap on the child’s age is removed for dependent children who are handicapped and unmarried, with effect from year of assessment 2020.
+There is no cap on the child’s age for dependent children who are handicapped and unmarried.
 This relief is in addition to the aged dependant relief (above).

 - Educational expenses: Course fees (including tuition and examination fees) not exceeding SGD 5,500 relating to approved academic, professional, or vocational qualifications.
 Subject to certain conditions, the taxpayer can claim the relief within two years of assessment from the year in which the course is completed.

 - Foreign maid levy: Twice the amount of levy imposed on one maid is deductible against the earned income of a married woman or of a divorced or separated woman with dependent children living with her in the same household.